ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - getting the most insights about the idea
 - selling to people
 - doing what you can to invalidate the idea
+- understanding what you're good at vs. what you're not good at.

+I'm good at:

+- Indie - Software Developer
+- Management + Executive
+- Writing
+- Startups
+- Early Stage Startups
+- Entrepreneurship

+It's only fitting that I've built a new startup and I'm writing about how to help others build startups.